Monetization of video games is a process of generating revenue (or making money) from video game products.

 - Giving players the ability to host their own game rooms

 - Special cosmetics and graphics in the game

 - Access to otherwise locked parts of the game

-Direct sales, Microtransactions, Ads, and Subscriptions are the primary methods for making money from video games, and implementing at least 2 of them will ensure that you get the best results.
+Direct sales, Microtransactions, Ads, and Subscriptions are the primary methods for making money from video games and implementing at least 2 of them will yield the best results.